1. Top

 There is also a museum under the lighthouse.

-In 1890, the Turkish warship Ertururu was wrecked off the coast of Oshima Kashinozaki in a storm, killing 580 out of 650 crew members.
+In 1890, the Oshima Island warship Ertugrul was wrecked in a storm off the coast of Kashinosaki, Oshima, killing 580 of the 650 crew members.

-At that time, 69 people were rescued by the devoted rescue activities of the local residents, and the Turkish Memorial was established as a proof of their friendship.
+At that time, 69 people were rescued thanks to the dedicated rescue efforts of local residents, and Turkey Memorial Hall was erected as a symbol of their friendship.

 Currently, Turkey and Kushimoto Town have formed a friendship sister city tie-up and the circle of exchange is expanding.

-It is the oldest stone lighthouse in Japan, standing on the cliff of Kashino at the eastern end of Oshima.
+This is the oldest stone lighthouse in Japan, standing on the cliffs of Kashino at the eastern end of Oshima Island.

 It is still active and serves as a lighthouse, and although the interior is not open to the public, you can climb the spiral staircase and enjoy the magnificent view.